Ailrk-sArchives/old-home/papers/papers.md

 ##### Authors:
 Simon Peyton Jones, Mark Jones
 ##### Abstract
 Discussions on extensions on hasekll 98 typeclass.
-Contains a collection of examples to explain the motivation behind each enhancement of typeclass.
+It demonstrates a collection of examples to explain the motivation behind each enhancement of typeclass.

 ---